dabigc/filtarr/README.md

 **Running multiple Radarr/Sonarr instances?** You know the problem: your 4K instance fills up with movies that will *never* be available in 4K, your indexers get hammered searching for releases that don't exist, and tools like [Huntarr](https://github.com/plexguide/Huntarr.io) waste API calls hunting for content you'll never find.

 **Filtarr solves this.** Instead of blindly syncing your entire library to secondary instances, filtarr checks what's *actually available* from your indexers and tags items accordingly.
-Filter by 4K, HDR, Director's Cut, IMAX, Special Editions, and more—only sync what you can actually get.
+Filter by 4K, HDR, Director's Cut, IMAX, Special Editions, and more.
+Only sync what you can actually get.

 ## How It Works

+### Movies (Radarr)

 ```
 ┌─────────────────┐     ┌──────────┐     ┌─────────────────────────┐